hychen39/javascript_teach/ch10/ch_10_part_1.md

 ---

 Steps:
-1. Get the square element by its id.
+1. Get the shape element by its id.
-2. Get the `DOMTokenList` object of the square element from the `classList` property.
+2. Access the shape element's `classList` property to get the `DOMTokenList` object
-3. Add the `blue` class to the square element.
+3. Use the `DOMTokenList` object's `add()` to add the `blue` class to the shape element.

 ```javascript
 let shape = document.getElementById("shape");